 Somewhere between 35 to 85 percent of nursing home residents are malnourished, according to a study conducted by the Commonwealth Fund.
 There are no accurate statistics about the number of dehydrated residents in nursing homes, but one study of 40 elderly nursing home residents found that only one was properly hydrated.

-If you suspect a nursing home resident may be suffering from malnutrition or dehydration, you have very solid ground for that belief.
+If you suspect a nursing home resident may be suffering from malnutrition or dehydration, you have a very solid ground for a nursing home neglect lawsuit.

 Recognizing the signs of malnutrition and dehydration in the elderly is the first step toward resolving the problem.
 The signs of each are outlined below: